DEVOTIONALS

 ACTION:

-Have you given serious thought about your own attitude?
+– Have I given serious thought about my own attitude?

-When He is Lord of your life, you will ‘want’ His will to overrule your will.
+When He is Lord of our life, we will ‘want’ His will to override our

-And when He is in control, you will not only see the benefits in your own
+will.
+And when He is in control, we will not only see the benefits in

-life, but you will also have a positive impact on those around you,
+our own life, but we will also have a positive impact on those around

 Pray,